Krishesh/nyefpokharadocs/docs/source/superadmin.rst

 .. note::

-	Dont Delete the image which are used aready by the model or other entity eg. if a image is used in any events dont delete the image
+	| Don't Delete the image which are used aready by the model or other entity
+	| eg. if a image is used in any events dont delete the image